Ripley, Derbyshire: Parks and natural features

-Butterley Reservoir, at the bottom of Butterley Hill in the north of the town, has pairs of great crested grebe, coot, moorhens and other birds to watch, and platforms for anglers to use.
-There is a footpath that takes in the scenery, with the Midland Railway Trust in the background.
+Butterley Reservoir, at the bottom of Butterley Hill in the north of the town, has pairs of great crested grebe, coot, moorhens and other birds to watch; there are platforms for anglers to use.
+There is a footpath that takes in the scenery, with the Midland Railway - Butterley in the background.

 Wildlife and a small woodland area can be enjoyed at Carr Wood, signposted from halfway down Butterley Hill.

-At the bottom of Moseley Street, next to the Red Lion pub in Ripley Town Centre, is a recreation area named after Sir Barnes Wallis, which offers views over to Crich Stand, the Sherwood Foresters Memorial.
-Crich Stand was built by Francis Hurt in 1778 and in 1922 dedicated to the fallen of the Sherwood Foresters Regiment (colloquially known as the Woofers) in World War I. It is now the memorial for those in the Regiment who died in all conflicts.
+At the bottom of Moseley Street, next to the Red Lion pub in the town centre, is a recreation area named after Sir Barnes Wallis.
+It offers views over to Crich Stand, the Sherwood Foresters Memorial; it was built by Francis Hurt in 1778 and was dedicated in 1922 to the fallen of the Sherwood Foresters Regiment (colloquially known as the Woofers) in World War I. It is now the memorial for those in the regiment who died in all conflicts.

 The Pit Top is an open area with some seating and a white arch sculpture.
-The grassed area is the site of the original Ripley Colliery, owned by Butterley Company and worked from 1863 until 1948.
+The grassed area is the site of the original Ripley Colliery, owned by Butterley Company and was worked from 1863 until 1948.

 Crossley Park is a few acres of grassed land opened in 1935.
 It is surrounded by shrubs and trees on a tract given to the town by James Crossley in 1901.
-It has a children's play area with a paddling pool, a paved perimeter walk, and a bandstand used as such occasionally on late Sunday afternoons in the summer.
+It has a children's play area with a paddling pool, a paved perimeter walk and a bandstand, which is used occasionally on late Sunday afternoons in the summer.